goldfirere/units/README.md

 Dimension-safe cast
 -------------------

-The haddock documentation shows the term-level dimensioned quantity combinators.
+The haddock documentation shows the term-level quantity combinators.
 The only one deserving special mention is `dim`, the dimension-safe cast operator.
 Expressions written with the _units_ package can have their types inferred.
 This works just fine in practice, but the types are terrible, unfortunately.
 Much better is to use top-level annotations (using abbreviations like `Length` and `Time`) for your functions.
 However, it may happen that the inferred type of your expression and the given type of your function may not exactly match up.
-This is because dimensioned quantities have a looser notion of type equality than Haskell does.
+This is because quantities have a looser notion of type equality than Haskell does.
 For example, "meter * second" should be the same as "second * meter", even though these are in different order.
 The `dim` function checks (at compile time) to make sure its